DARIAH-DE/TopicsExplorer/README.md

 * Please be patient.
 Depending on corpus size and number of iterations, the process may take some time, meaning something between some seconds and some hours.
 * If you are confronted with any problems regarding the application, use [GitHub issues](https://github.com/DARIAH-DE/TopicsExplorer/issues) – but suggestions for improvements, wishes, or hints on typos are of course also welcome.
 * If you have problems with Pipenv, for example `ModuleNotFoundError: No module named 'pkg_resources.extern'` or `Command "python setup.py egg_info" failed with error code 1`, make sure that the current version of `setuptools` is installed.
 You can fix that with `pip install --upgrade setuptools` within the virtual environment.
+* If you the application fails after pulling from GitHub, try updating the requirements in your virtual environment with `pipenv update`.

 ## Developing
 If you want to run the development version, you can either `git clone` this repository, or download the [ZIP archive](https://github.com/DARIAH-DE/TopicsExplorer/archive/master.zip).